In New Media Arts

-Internships are a required component of the BS degree in Media Technology.
+Internships are a required component of the BS degree in Applied Computer Science.

 Andranik Aslanyan is the founder and CEO of Code Headquarters LLC in North Hollywood, specializing in the production and development of video games for the console market.
 Andranik is also a Senior Consultant at the Animation Lab in Nickelodeon’s Animation Studios, exploring alternative animation pipelines and digital platforms of the future such as Virtual Reality.
 His work has been presented in sessions at GDC, SIGGRAPH, E3 and PAX.

 The Applied Computer Science department has extensive technical facilities at its disposal, centered around a 20-seat dual-platform teaching and production lab with state of the art Mac/Windows workstations, a dedicated electronics teaching and production facility, a Virtual Reality/Augmented Reality lab.
 In addition the program provides access to a 4,000-sq. ft. soundstage and Woodbury’s making complex including a wood/metal shop, and a digital fabrication lab.
 Equipment available includes: SDI switching and confidence monitoring, DJI Inspire One drone, Microsoft Kinect camera kits for 3D sensing, HTC Vive VR system, Microsoft Hololens, professional digital still and video cameras, portable Mac Pro workstation for video production, extensive projection hardware for media installation, and more.

 TECH 101 Technology Culture I